-Acromial Clavicular Ligament sprains are a common injury, often from falling on an outstretched hand, a blow to the shoulder or falling on the point of the shoulder.
-This is common in sport, but can occur in the general population as well accounting for 10% of all shoulder injuries.
+Acromial Clavicular Ligament sprains are a common injury.
+They are often caused by falling on an outstretched hand, a shoulder, or taking a blow.
+This is common in sport, but can occur in the general population as well.
+AC joint sprains account for 10% of all shoulder injuries.

 The AC ligament provides the static stability of the AC joint – the joint between the acromion (end of the scapular) and the clavicle.
-The upper traps and deltoid muscles provide dynamic muscular stability of the AC joint and become even more important in rehabilitating an AC ligament sprain.
+The upper traps and deltoid muscles provide dynamic muscular stability of the AC joint.
+These become even more important in rehabilitating an AC ligament sprain.

-As per other ligament sprains, these are graded in the severity of the injury – from a microscopic tear (grade 1), through partial tears (grade 2 and 3) to a complete rupture (grade 4).
+As with other ligament sprains, these are graded on the severity of the injury.
+From a microscopic tear (grade 1), through partial tears (grade 2 and 3) to a complete rupture (grade 4).
 Complete rupture of the AC ligament will result in the subluxation or dislocation of the clavicle.
 Grade 3 and grade 4 injuries will often present with a step deformity.

-Treatment involves management of the acute phase, and then a progressive range of motion, shoulder control and stabilisation exercises
+Treatment involves the management of the acute phase.
+Next, a progressive range of motion, shoulder control and stabilisation exercises

-The most common surgery on the shoulder is Arthroscopic Subacromial Decompression (ASD), which is increasing the space in the subacromial arch by arthroscopically removing spurs and soft tissue to alleviate subacromial impingement pain.
+The most common surgery on the shoulder is Arthroscopic Subacromial Decompression (ASD).
+This surgery increases the space in the subacromial arch by arthroscopically removing spurs and soft tissue to alleviate subacromial impingement pain.

-Recent research comparing this surgery with sham surgery or no surgery revealed no clinically significant difference between the groups – meaning that surgery may not be the best option for people with subacromial pain syndrome.
+Recent research comparing this surgery with sham surgery or no surgery revealed no clinically significant difference between the groups.
+This means that surgery may not be the best option for people with subacromial pain syndrome.
 However, this is still an option for people who have failed conservative rehabilitation.

-Most surgeons will put your arm in a sling post-surgery, and allow early (day 1) rehabilitation protocols.
-This means that your hospital physiotherapist will teach you how to do active-assisted (assisting yourself with your other arm) shoulder exercises and begin shoulder control and strengthening exercises.
-Once discharged from hospital, we will progress your exercises using the protocol set by your surgeon to achieve the best result.
+Most surgeons will put your arm in a sling post-surgery and allow early (day 1) rehabilitation protocols.
+This means that your hospital physiotherapist will teach you how to do active-assisted (assisting yourself with your other arm) shoulder exercises and begin control and strengthening exercises.
+Once discharged from the hospital, we will progress your exercises using the protocol set by your surgeon to achieve the best result.

-Another common shoulder surgery is Rotator Cuff Repair, (often performed with an Arthroscopic Subacromial Decompression), where there are full thickness or complete tears of the rotator cuff tendons.
-After surgery you will be in an abduction sling (sling with a wedge pillow under your arm to keep your arm away from your side) for 6 weeks.
-During this time it is important to keep your elbow, wrist, hand and shoulder blade moving.
+Another common shoulder surgery is Rotator Cuff Repair, (often performed with an Arthroscopic Subacromial Decompression).
+This is most common where there are full thickness or complete tears of the rotator cuff tendons.
+After surgery you will be in an abduction sling for 6 weeks.
+Abduction slings are slings with a wedge pillow under your arm to keep your arm away from your side.
+During this time it’s important to keep your elbow, wrist, hand and shoulder blade moving.

-Once cleared from your surgeon, we will start rehabilitation following the protocol of your surgeon.
+Once cleared by your surgeon, we will start rehabilitation following the protocol provided.
 Usually this involves progression through passive range of motion (no muscle activation), active-assisted range of motion, isometric strengthening, isotonic strengthening, dynamic scapular control exercises, resisted strengthening exercises and sport or work specific strengthening.

 At Miami Physiotherapy we will work with you and your surgeon to achieve the best post-operative outcome for you.